US childcare market, mapped

 How is this list refreshed?

 Orbital refreshes the location graph against the universe of US small and mid-market businesses on a rolling monthly schedule.
 The June 2026 snapshot is the one quoted on this page.
-NAEYC and Child Care Aware national tallies publish annually and lag by 12 to 18 months at any given point.
-IBISWorld publishes industry reports on a similar cycle.
-Counts on this page move when centers open, close, change hands, or get rolled up by a private-equity buyer.
+Counts move when centers open, close, change hands, or get rolled up by a private-equity buyer.

 Which childcare chains are private-equity owned?

 Most of the top 10.
-KinderCare (Partners Group), Learning Care Group (Sterling Partners), Bright Horizons (publicly traded after Bain Capital exit), Cadence Education (Apollo), The Learning Experience (Golden Gate Capital), Spring Education Group (Primavera), Endeavor Schools (Leeds Equity), and Higher Ground Education (Sterling Partners again) are all either currently or recently private-equity backed.
-Goddard and Primrose are franchise systems with private investment behind the franchisor.
+KinderCare (Partners Group), Learning Care Group (Sterling Partners), Bright Horizons (publicly traded after Bain Capital exit), Cadence Education (Apollo), The Learning Experience (Golden Gate Capital), The Goddard School (Sentinel Capital Partners, 2024 acquisition), and Primrose Schools (Roark Capital) are all either currently or recently PE-backed.
+Kiddie Academy is independently owned.
 The pattern across the top 10 looks almost identical to veterinary medicine in 2015.

 When is the childcare dataset the wrong fit?

 Three cases.
-First, if you only sell to enterprise procurement at KinderCare and Bright Horizons, you need a named-account list of two, not 220,000 records.
-Second, if you sell to parents directly, you want consumer data, not B2B owner contacts.
-Third, if your motion only fires above 50,000 dollars in annual contract value, the single-center independents and family-home providers will not fit your unit economics.
+First, if you only sell to enterprise procurement at KinderCare and Bright Horizons, you need a named-account list of two, not a long-tail center map.
+Second, if you sell to parents directly, you want consumer data, not B2B director contacts.
+Third, if your motion only fires above $50,000 in annual contract value, the single-center independents will not fit your unit economics.
 Save your budget and call us when an enterprise-only motion stalls.

 See the childcare chains dataset before you pay for it.